AnnexMedAnnexMedAnnexMed

 MAKING SENSE OF THE HCPCS CODE GROUPINGS

-In last week’s post, we provided an overview of the Healthcare Common Procedure Coding System (HCPCS) code.
+In last week’s post, we provided an overview of the Healthcare Common Procedure Coding System (HCPCS) codes.
 This code set is administered by the Centers for Medicare and Medicaid Services (CMS), and is it used primarily to bill government payers (although some private payers also utilize the HCPCS code set).
 HCPCS Level I is identical to the CPT code set, but Level II is used to identify a wide range of products and services that are not included in CPT-4.

 Each of the HCPCS Level II codes is five characters long and begins with a capital letter.
 This letter denotes the grouping under which the code falls.
 Thus, you can identify the type of product or service that is being provided based on the first letter.
 The following groups are included in HCPCS Level II: